Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Neural Networks

 \titledParagraph{Pooling.} Pooling is included in regular CNNs to construct regional summaries of information.
 This mainly serves two objectives: (i) control the computational cost by trading spatial information with feature information (i.e., reducing the size of the images while increasing the number of features); (ii) aggregate global information in the deeper CNN layers.
 Pooling approaches have also been developed for GNNs and can be interleaved with the graph perceptron layers \cite{moura2020pooling}.
-These also follow two different lines: (i) use some sort of multiscale hierarchical clustering algorithm \cite{defferrard2016chebnets}, creating ever smaller graph supports at each layer; or (ii) use graph sampling methods \cite{Gama2019-Archit}, but that leave unaltered the graph topology.
-The former could be of more interest in abstract networks where the graph supports can be manipulated.
-The latter instead could be of more interest for physical networks and distributed processing where we want to use the original topology to process signals in deeper layers.
+These also follow two different lines: (i) use some sort of multiscale hierarchical clustering algorithm \cite{defferrard2016chebnets}, creating ever smaller graph supports at each layer; or (ii) use graph sampling methods \cite{Gama2019-Archit} that leave the graph topology unaltered.
+The former is typically of more interest in abstract networks where the graph supports can be manipulated.
+The latter is typically of more interest for physical networks and distributed processing where we want to use the original topology to process signals in deeper layers.
 However, in many applications such as those involving physical graphs (robotic, sensor, or power grid networks), nodes have computational power and thus the cost of computing the GNN output is naturally distributed among these nodes.
 In these cases, pooling is less crucial and may not be needed.